$59.23-$73.37 hourly / $10,265.89-$12,717.64 monthly / $123,190.68-$152,611.68 annual

 Maximize the use of human, fiscal, and physical resources

-Graduation from a recognized four-year college or university preferably with a major in labor and industrial relations, human resource management, public administration, industrial or organizational psychology, or a related field.
+A bachelor's degree from a recognized college or university preferably with a major in labor or industrial relations, human resource management, public administration, industrial or organizational psychology, or a related field.

-Five years of full-time paid professional-level personnel experience in negotiating and interpreting bargaining contracts and investigating, analyzing and resolving disciplinary matters, grievances, appeals, and complaints.
-Two years of the required experience must have been in a recent administrative or supervisory position.
+Five years of recent, full-time, paid, professional-level experience in labor negotiations and investigating and resolving employee disciplinary matters, grievances, appeals, and complaints.
+Two years of the required experience must have been in an administrative or supervisory position.